aptos-labs/aptos-core/developer-docs-site/docs/guides/data-pruning.md

 :::note
 By default the ledger pruner keeps 150 million recent transactions.
-Unless bootstrapped from the genesis and configured otherwise, the node doesn't carry the entirety of the ledger history.
-Majority of the nodes on both the testnet and mainnet has a partial history of 150 million transactions according to this configuration.
+Unless bootstrapped from the genesis and configured to disable the pruner or a long prune window, the node doesn't carry the entirety of the ledger history.
+Majority of the nodes on both the testnet and mainnet have a partial history of 150 million transactions according to this configuration.
 :::